submission instructions

 work with in time fine, otherwise try this yourself and find a partner for

 future problems, then merge your work.
+DE: y' = x2 - y .

 -

-1.5: 21* check both the general solution and the
+1.5: 21* check both the general solution and the initial

-initial value problem solution with the dsolve
+value problem solution by using the dsolve

 -

-1.5: 41* [use the dsolve template to solve this
+page entry.]
+Use the dsolve template to solve this DE with its

 initial condition; evaluate answer to question of word problem to a floating